Assistant Professor, Foundations & Educational Research

 Colleen received a Master of Music degree in Voice Performance from Drake University and a Bachelor of Arts from the College of St. Catherine.

-Director, Water and Environmental Institute of the Western Pacific/Professor, Hydrogeology
+Director, Water & Environmental Research Institute of the Western Pacific/Chief Hydrogeologist/Professor, Environmental Geology

 Associate Professor, Aquaculture